checkly/docs.checklyhq.com/site/content/privacy/_index.md

 We use Mixpanel as the destination for our Segment integration.
 It helps us see what features are doing well and where we can make the product better.

+### Hotjar
+We use Hotjar to capture recordings of how users interact with our product.
+This helps us to understand how our product is used and identify usability issues and bugs.

 ## 7. Third Parties